markwigmans/spring-neo4j-esco/README.md

 - [x] transversalSkillsCollection_nl.csv
 - [ ] use validators for checking objects (in not in the item writers)
 - [ ] Incoming/outging relations
+- [ ] write to JPA database as well